Osmosis and diffusion are the two different types of passive transport, which play a vital role in moving molecules in

 For example, the absorption of water molecules from the soil through the roots of the plant.

 The process of moving particles from a region of higher concentration to the region of lower concentration until equilibrium is reached.
-The complete process does not require energy in order to take place; however, facilitated diffusion requires ATP.
+Simple does not require energy in order to take place; however, facilitated diffusion requires ATP.

 An example of diffusion of the perfume sprays into the air by spreading the aroma.